NikolayS/registry-docs/NCG_README.md

 **`pull command`:** `docker pull nvcr.io/nvidia/dotmesh/dotscience-runner:latest` #TODO update when image pushed

 ### Using Dotscience
 To use Dotscience, you need to intall the Dotscience container image on your chosen runner, and annotate your model code with the Dotscience Python library.
-If your model is defined and trained in a Jupyter notebook, you can edit the code via the Dotscience web interface Jupyterlab instance.
-Any additional files, including training data, can be added to the Dotscience web interface to place them under version control.
+Any additional files, including training data, required by the model can be added to the Dotscience web interface to place them under version control.

 ### Model specification
-Models can be run in Jupyter notebooks or Python command-line scripts.
+Models can be defined and trained in Jupyter notebooks, accessed via the Dotscience web interface.
 They may be GPU enabled.
 Runners can be any cloud VM or local machine.

 ## Run Dotscience
 ### Requirements